Hamilton wins thrilling Saudi Arabian GP

 The chaos began when Mick Schumacher crashed his Haas at the fast Turn 22 on lap 10.

-Hamilton was leading at the time from Bottas and Verstappen, and Mercedes pitted their drivers for tyres under the ensuing safety car.
+Hamilton was leading at the time from Valtteri Bottas and Verstappen, and Mercedes pitted their drivers for tyres under the ensuing safety car.

 Red Bull stayed out, which put Verstappen in the lead followed by Hamilton and Bottas.
 But then the race was stopped to repair the barriers.